galafis/trading-dashboard-react/README.md

 ```

 #### TradeTable
-Sortable and filterable table of all trades.
+Sortable and filterable table of all trades with detailed information.

 ```tsx
 import { TradeTable } from './components/TradeTable';